 Looking for more easy chicken recipes?

 - We share a bunch of easy Instant Pot chicken recipes in this post and in our menu at the top of our blog too you can find.

 - These Crockpot chicken sliders are a quick meal too.

-- Our Instant Pot Hawaiian chicken has similar flavors, but a much faster cooking time.
+I first made this Instant Pot Hawaiian pulled pork, then with chicken.
+Both are winners and much faster cooking time.
 It’s made diced up into bite size pieces in the beginning.
 Both are great but this one comes out a bit saucier than the first.